capture-the-flag/capture-the-flag-2017/index.md

 At your team's base, your FEARLESS LEADER will shout at you through a megaphone.
 You'll get a warrior sash.
 We'll go over the rules for people who haven't read them, which will be, like, everybody.
 We will recite each other poetry about what the Man/Temple means to us.
 You probably should write some.

 A little before sunset, both teams will pick up their flags and head for the neutral zone.
-(Read on to find out where that is!)
+Read on to find out where that is!
+From their own sides of the neutral zone, the opposing armies will face off and wave their flags at each other and assume the warlike postures of their choosing.
+When the sun goes down, the game is on.

+Will it be an immediate clusterfuck as both teams scramble to hide their flags with the other team in hot pursuit?
+Oh yes.
+Oh yes it will.

 ## The objective